The dual minimum distance of arbitrary dimensional algebraic--geometric codes

 \section{algebraic--geometric codes}

 Let $X$ be a smooth geometrically connected projective variety defined over a finite field $\F_q$.
 Let $G$ be a divisor on $X$ and $P_1, \ldots , P_n$ be a family of rational points of $X$ avoiding the support of $G$.
 Denote by $\Delta$ the $0$-cycle defined by the formal sum $\Delta:=P_1 + \cdots +P_n$.
-In \cite{manin}, Manin defines the functional code $C_L (X, \Delta , G)$ to be the image of the map
+In \cite{manin}, Vl\u{a}du\c{t} and Manin define the functional code $C_L (X, \Delta , G)$ to be the image of the map

 where $L(G)$ denotes the Riemann--Roch space associated to $G$.
 When there is no possible confusion on the involved variety, one can remove the ``$X$'' and denote this code by $C_L (\Delta,G)$.